 FedTech caught up with Ekhi Muniategui of Direct Kinetic Solutions (DKS), a FedTech alumni company, to discuss their recent SBIR award and how their FedTech experience set them up for success.

-DKS was formed during the Spring 2019 FedTech Startup Studio and is still led by two founding members, Ehki Muniategui and Joanna Patsalis.
+DKS was formed during the Spring 2019 FedTech Startup Studio by three founding members, Isabella Taba, Ehki Muniategui, and Joanna Patsalis.
+Today, DKS is still led by its CEO, Ekhi; and its COO, Joanna.
 DKS’ technology is a “radio isotopic power source utilizing a chip the size of a stamp,” said Muniategui.
 The strength of the power in such light hardware opens up numerous technical applications.
 Muniategui explained that the technology is similar to that of a solar panel, and will extend the lifespan of your devices to 5-10 years.

 DKS found great success when participating in the FedTech Startup Studio.
 They took first place in the National Security Innovation Network (NSIN)-sponsored hackathon, winning a $30,000 prize.
 Muniategui said the FedTech Startup Studio was instrumental in preparing DKS to apply for SBIR opportunities.
 The co-founders felt they were given access to numerous connections, and the “lab liaison was invaluable in telling us what to focus on.”
 The founders gained first hand exposure to end-users and explored what their needs are, which is critical to understanding demand.
 Lastly, capital infusions are important to any startup scaling and Muniategui emphasized that “people don’t understand the funding power of the government and FedTech opened those doors for us.”